Looking for practical advice for being more chill? Here are 30 simple tips for you.

 22. Focus on What You Can Control

-In one, write everything you can’t control—weather, life changes, other people’s opinions, the past…
+Inside the circle, write out what you can control, such as your reactions, choices, and attitude.
+Outside the circle, write everything you can’t control—weather, life changes, other people’s opinions, the past…

+Weather, the past?
+These aren’t your circus.
+Not your monkeys.
 But your reactions, choices, and attitude?
 That’s your playground.
 Focus on these things to build a more chill personality.

 23. Love Without Attachment